 Critical care medicine specialists at Mayo Clinic's campus in Rochester, Minnesota, manage patients with multisystem organ failure, central nervous system crises, cardiac failure, recent transplantations and other life-threatening problems.

 Many prominent professors visit Mayo Clinic each year.
-They present their work during noon and morning lectures and participate in hospital rounds.
-Fellows are encouraged to take full advantage of these opportunities.
+They present their work during lectures, participate in hospital rounds and have informal discussions with trainees.
+You are encouraged to take full advantage of these educational opportunities.